national level, the Multi-Ministry Taskforce has announced that we move to

-- A mobile application called TraceTogether was launched on 20 Mar to support ongoing contact tracing efforts amid the COVID-19 outbreak in Singapore.
+A mobile application called TraceTogether was launched on 20 Mar to support ongoing contact tracing efforts amidst the COVID-19 outbreak in Singapore.

 by the Government Technology Agency (GovTech) in collaboration with MOH can be downloaded by anyone with a Singapore mobile number and a Bluetooth-enabled smartphone.

-If you have any visitors coming to SP Campus, you should inform them beforehand about the entry arrangements into SP (and encouraging them to take public transport) and that they will have to undergo temperature screening.
+If you have any visitors coming to SP Campus, you should inform them beforehand about the entry arrangements into SP and that they will have to undergo temperature screening.
 Please also ensure that approval has been given for the visitor to enter